SchiefLab/G001_TCell/README.md

 DATA & FILE OVERVIEW

-The data folder contains 5 csv files as follows:
+The "data" folder contains 5 csv files as follows:
 1. cvd725_ics_2022DEC27.csv:
 	This file contains data to plot the background-adjusted frequencies of cytokine-positive eOD-GT8 and LumSyn-specific CD4 (Figure 1B) and CD8 (Figure 1D) T cells at week 10.